 Minimum = Hold one face-to-face meeting at the National Office or other real-time interactive meeting per year to facilitate collaboration with appropriate ASHA boards and staff.
 Face-to-face meetings require a 2-day agenda, and a staff person (i.e., ex officio) must be in attendance.
 Meetings (e.g., conference call, Web-based) should be scheduled considering the SIG CCs and staff in order to accomplish the work of the SIG.
 (Per Association policy, expenses associated with meetings held in conjunction with ASHA's annual Convention are the responsibility of the individual affiliate.)

-Maximum = Finance any additional meetings planned; the expense must be included in the budget and approved by the BOD.
+Maximum = Any additional meetings must first be discussed with BOD Liaisons and then approved by BOD; the expense must be included in the approved budget.

 See Committee Meetings.

 Minimum = Maintain (a) Editorial Review Committee (reviews Perspectives content) and (b) Professional Development Committee (identifies and develops Perspectives content and other CE activities as appropriate).

 Maximum = Add subcommittees or ad hoc committees per approval of the BOD as per standard operating procedure; each must have an ex officio.